stacktome/stacktome.github.io/docs/orders/README.md

-# Shopify related docs
+# Order data import docs

-Instructions related to Shopify app install and customization
+Instructions how to load your orders data